petrykivd/it-task-manager/README.md

 ## Contributing

-Feel free to contribute to these enhancements, and let's make the Task Manager even better!
+Feel free to contribute to these enhancements, and let's make the Task | Hub even better!